-Game devs show up to support Black Lives Matter and black game devs
+Game devs show up to support Black Lives Matter and Black game devs

-Amid ongoing protests across the U.S. sparked by the murder of George Floyd by Minneapolis police, protests that are being met with police violence, game developers around the game industry are taking to social media to show support for the Black Lives Matter movement and black and brown communities.
+Amid ongoing protests across the U.S. sparked by the murder of George Floyd by Minneapolis police, protests that are being met with police violence, game developers around the game industry are taking to social media to show support for the Black Lives Matter movement and Black communities.

-While most of these statements are polite affirmations of solidarity, some studios have made clear notable efforts to support black and brown folks both in games and at large.
+While most of these statements are polite affirmations of solidarity, some studios have made clear notable efforts to support Black folks both in games and at large.

-Both Microsoft and Sony have made public statements of support on Twitter, with Microsoft continuing to update its Twitter account with brief quotes about U.S. racial violence and injustice from its black and brown employees.
-Sony has also canceled its planned PlayStation 5 event on June 4th, and employees report the Japanese company is matching charitable donations made in support of organizations which promote racial justice, civil rights, and black and brown communities.
+Both Microsoft and Sony have made public statements of support on Twitter, with Microsoft continuing to update its Twitter account with brief quotes about U.S. racial violence and injustice from its Black employees.
+Sony has also canceled its planned PlayStation 5 event on June 4th, and employees report the Japanese company is matching charitable donations made in support of organizations which promote racial justice, civil rights, and Black communities.

 Nintendo of America (or any branch of Nintendo) has made no noticeable public statement or show of support at this time.

-As the industry continues to highlight the contributions and work of black and brown game devs, it's worth remembering that within the past year thousands of game makers were surveyed as part of the GDC State of the Industry report, which included some relevant comments about how their companies are investing in diversity and inclusion initiatives.
+As the industry continues to highlight the contributions and work of Black game devs, it's worth remembering that within the past year thousands of game makers were surveyed as part of the GDC State of the Industry report, which included some relevant comments about how their companies are investing in diversity and inclusion initiatives.

 "The staff who aren't cis white males seem to be disproportionately a) contract employees and/ or b) affected by layoffs.
 On paper our numbers are better now than a few years ago, but I'm not sure if retention is going well," wrote in one respondent.